Skip to Content

 eucalyptus in shower benefits

-• Fresh eucalyptus helps open your nasal passages and you’ll breathe easier
+• Open your nasal passages and you’ll breathe easier

-First, you’ll want to get a bouquet of fresh eucalyptus.
+It’s so easy to take advantage of these benefits!
+First, you’ll want to get a bouquet of fresh eucalyptus for the shower.
 I bought mine at the farmer’s market for $5.00.
 You should be able to find it at a florist or at your grocery store.

 I chatted with the vendor for a while.
-She said eucalyptus, in the shower, is good for a month before it starts to dry out.
+She said eucalyptus in the shower is good for about a month before it starts to dry out.

 You can also dry the eucalyptus plant and keep it in a vase indefinitely.
 I had too much for a shower bundle, so half is currently being used as decoration in my living room.
 The other half is proudly hanging in the shower.